fiunchinho/docker-elastalert/README.md

 # Docker ElastAlert
 Docker container for [Yelp's ElastAlert](https://github.com/Yelp/elastalert).

+## Configuration
+The config.yaml file will be used as configuration, added to the container during the building step.
+Some configuration values will be replaced by environment variables while the container is running.

 ## Building
 The rules defined in the `rules` folder will be added to the ElastAlert container on build time, so if you want to change your rules, a new version of the container must be built.